joergsimon/SDCND-Term1-Vehicle-Detection-and-Tracking/report.md

 [image13]: ./report_files/heatmap_w_history_thresh.png "thresholded avaraged heatmap for 6 frames"
 [image14]: ./report_files/bbox_6images.png "found final bounding box in 6 frames"
 [image15]: ./report_files/label_6images.png "label algorithm output for 6 frames"
+[image16]: ./report_files/postprocessing.png "use the result of the labels algorithm to classify again"
 [video1]: ./report_files/must-be-overfitting.mp4 "example of the raw detected boxes of the overfitting of the LinearSVC"
 [video2]: ./report_files/less-overfitting-clf.mp4 "example of a less overfitting model of a SVC with decision shape ovo and RBF Kernel"
 ## Basic organization in the project